GravityPDF/gravity-pdf-documentation/docs/v5/api_get_notice_class.md

                 return;
             }

-            /* User passed all authentication checks so lets process the action */
+            /* User passed all authentication checks, so lets process the action */

             /* Action was successful so lets tell the user */
             $notice->add_notice( __( 'Action successful.', 'prefix-text-domain' ) );